waterbearlang/tardigrade/README.md

 Waterbear is a friendly block-based programming language.
 It has been around at http://waterbearlang.com/ for some time in experimental form.
 This is an attempt to fix longstanding issues with that version and push it for a 1.0 release.

+NOTE: This is a very early stage work in progress.
+See the link above for a working version.

 Among the goals of this rewrite are:

 * Bring back the toolkit nature of Waterbear, allowing people to easily create their own block-based languages with it.